cheemurakami/rails_food_products/README.md

 ## Description

-_This application will show a Volunteer Tracker._
+_This application will show Food Products._

 ## Setup/Installation Requirements